ilynne/bidsketch/README.md

 4.3 Write about it

 When you're done (doesn't have to be complete - don't go past two hours writing the code), bundle up the code and the requirements along with a short write-up of summarizing your work.
 I'm looking for introspection and honesty as much as code quality, so be sure to include things that got in your way and why.

+> Webhooks are notoriously challenging to test.
+Before they go into production, they should really be tested thoroughly on a public staging server.
+For local development, I rely on Rspec.
+There are only four tests because I combined expectations for the first authorized request.
+>
+> I used the remote ip address for security.
+Before this went into production I would probably require https.
+The sample code on Postmark's site includes an ID -- if that matches an associated object id on Bidsketch, it would be worth checking that the id and email match.
+These are just security ideas off the top of my head.
+>
+> I only handled two bounce types -- HardBounce and Transient.
+At this point I think it would be a good idea to stop and refactor.
+For example, the emails sent to admins should probably contain all the JSON data posted.
+An after_filter might be better suited to sending any notifications.
+The tests are definitely in need of refactoring.
+>
+> I would need more time to play with Postmark's API to understand how to reactivate a hard bounce.
+I'm not sure what to do with unknown users or mailboxes not found other than notify the user (sender) to confirm the address before trying again.
+>
+> ChallengeVerification emails would be fairly straightforward to address, as long as we get the necessary information to resend.
+>
+> I might move require_postmark_ip to the application controller and refactor it to use an ip_address parameter.
+It might be useful in other webhooks.
+>
+> Obviously, this has a lot more work to be done.
+Overall, I'm happy with this beginning point.
+That opinion could change once I see the rest of the site.